 Do I have to smoke cannabis to use it?

-No. Medical cannabis comes in different forms, such as oils, edibles, a vaporizer.
-It’s best to consult with your doctor about which method is right for you.
+No. Medical cannabis comes in many different formats, such as oils, capsules, and edibles.
+Onset times and potencies can vary between different product types, so it’s best to consult with your doctor about which method is right for you.

-- Do any of your patients use medical marijuana?
+- Do any of your patients use medical cannabis?

 - Should I consider using it?

-- Could it be used as as a substitute for the drugs I am taking now?
+- Could it be used as a substitute for the drugs I am taking now?

-- Will using medical marijuana interfere with the anti-seizure medications I am currently taking?
+- Will using medical cannabis interfere with the anti-seizure medications I am currently taking?